 Details, Details, Details

-- The scene where Mike and Sulley are in the human world by the lake offers so many jaw dropping moments, it's crazy.
-The scene not only caught our eye because of the incredibly real water reflections and shadows, but the mud and dirt on Mike's feet was amazing.
-I have no clue how Pixar was able to create such an accurate look of mud when the scene is almost black, the ground is dark and now you're going to put dark mud on his feet as well - Mike's feet could easily disappear among everything else.
+- The scene where Mike and Sulley are in the human world by the lake offers so many jaw-dropping moments, it’s crazy.
+The scene not only caught our eye because of the incredibly realistic water reflections and shadows but the mud and dirt on Mike’s feet was amazing.
+I have no clue how Pixar was able to create such an accurate look of mud when the scene is almost black, the ground is dark and now you’re going to put dark mud on his feet as well – Mike’s feet could easily disappear among everything else.
 Because of this detail, everything else in the scene is elevated to a higher level as well.

-- We've talked about the slug before, but on the larger theater screen we noticed the zippers movement on the slug's backpack.
-The subtle sounds of the zipper bouncing against the teeth of the zipper is so great - it's a subtle but again, an authentic element that adds to the realism.
-Mike's keychain on his backpack is also amazing as he first enters the ground of Monsters University.
-The movement of the keychain as he quickly turns his body left and right is great - even when he walks, the subtle bouncing looks so accurate.
+We’ve talked about the slug before, but on the larger theater screen, we noticed the movement of the zipper on the slug’s backpack.
+The subtle sounds of the zipper bouncing against the teeth of the zipper are so great – it’s a subtle but again, an authentic element that adds to the realism.
+Mike’s keychain on his backpack is also amazing as he first enters the ground of Monsters University.
+The movement of the keychain as he quickly turns his body left and right is great – even when he walks, the subtle bouncing looks so accurate.

 - We absolutely loved the movement of the camera during a few scenes as well.
-First, when young Mike crossed the safety line at Monsters Incorporated and his teacher first catches a glimpse of him - we loved how the camera zoomed in had to take a moment to catch focus.
-It was a fresh way of effectively doing a double-take without having to show Ms. Graves' face.
-Additionally, we loved the camera movements when the OK gang was running from the security guards after their break in at Monsters Incorporated.
-The natural bounce, quick movements and lens flare from the flashlights as the action progressed was jaw dropping.
+First, when young Mike crossed the safety line at Monsters Incorporated and his teacher first catches a glimpse of him – we loved how the camera zoomed in and had to take a moment to catch focus.
+It was a fresh way of effectively doing a double-take without having to show Ms. Graves’ face.
+Additionally, we loved the camera movements when the OK gang was running from the security guards after their break-in at Monsters Incorporated.
+The natural bounce, quick movements, and lens flare from the flashlights as the action progressed was jaw-dropping.